Rokiis1/roadmap/test_case_design/test_case_design.md

 **Explanation:**

-A high-level description of a specific situation or user interaction that needs to be tested.
+A test scenario is a high-level description of a specific situation or user interaction that needs to be tested.
+It outlines the context and conditions under which the software will be evaluated, providing a clear and comprehensive understanding of what needs to be tested, how it should be tested, and what the expected outcomes are.
+Test scenarios help ensure that all aspects of the functionality are covered and that the software meets the specified requirements.

 <details>
     <summary>Overview:</summary>

+- **Purpose of a Test Scenario:**

+  1. **Identify Test Conditions**: Define the specific conditions and inputs under which the software will be tested.
+  2. **Ensure Comprehensive Coverage**: Ensure that all possible user interactions and system behaviors are covered.
+  3. **Facilitate Communication**: Provide a clear and concise description of the test conditions, making it easier for testers, developers, and stakeholders to understand and collaborate.
+  4. **Guide Test Case Development**: Serve as a foundation for developing detailed test cases, which include specific steps, test data, and expected results.

+- **Structure writting Traditional Scenario:**

+  - **Verify that:** Used to confirm that a specific functionality works as expected.
+  - **Ensure that:** Used to make sure that certain conditions or behaviors are met.
+  - **Check that:** Used to validate that specific conditions or behaviors are not met or that error handling works correctly.
+  - **Test that:** Used to confirm that specific outcomes or responses occur under certain conditions.

+- **Traditional Scenario Structure:**

+  1. **Scenario: User Authentication**

       - **Verify that:**
-  - Verify that a user can navigate to the registration page.
+      - Verify that user can manage password change.
-  - Verify that a user can log in with valid credentials.
+      - Verify that user can log in with valid credentials.
-  - Verify that the mobile app works on different screen sizes.
+      - Verify that user can log out successfully.

       - **Ensure that:**
-  - Ensure that a user receives a push notification when a new message is received.
+      - Ensure that user session expires after a period of inactivity.
-  - Ensure that a user can add an item to the shopping cart.
+      - Ensure that user can reset password using the "Forgot Password" feature.

       - **Check that:**
+      - Check that user cannot log in with invalid credentials.
-  - Check that the system displays an error message for invalid login attempts.
+      - Check that user receives an error message for incorrect password.
-  - Check that the user can update their profile information.
+      - Check that user cannot access restricted pages without logging in.

       - **Test that:**
-  - Test that the GPS navigation system calculates the correct route.
+      - Test that user receives a confirmation email after password reset.
-  - Test that the voice assistant sets a reminder correctly.
+      - Test that user is redirected to the login page when accessing a protected resource.
+      - Test that user account is locked after multiple failed login attempts.

+- **Structure writting Behavior-driven development Scenario:**

+  - **Given:** Describes the initial context or state of the system.
+  - **When:** Describes the action or event that triggers the scenario.
+  - **Then:** Describes the expected outcome or result of the action.

+- **Behavior-driven development Scenario:**

+  1. **Scenario: User Authentication**

+      - **Scenario: Valid User Login**
+      - **Given** the user is on the login page,
+      - **When** the user enters valid credentials and clicks the login button,
+      - **Then** the user should be redirected to the dashboard.

+      - **Scenario: Invalid User Login**
+      - **Given** the user is on the login page,
+      - **When** the user enters invalid credentials and clicks the login button,
+      - **Then** the user should see an error message indicating invalid credentials.

+      - **Scenario: Password Change**
+      - **Given** the user is logged in and on the account settings page,
+      - **When** the user enters the current password, a new password, and confirms the new password,
+      - **Then** the user should see a confirmation message indicating the password change was successful.

 </details>